RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ## Availability
 ### Hourly Employees
 Hourly employees may set their availability as needed.
-Changes to availability should be made prior to the Wednesday before the sprint starts, where possible.
-Two (2) weeks notice, when possible, is appreciated.
+It is greatly appreciated if changes to availability are made prior to the Wednesday before the sprint starts and communicated to their manager.

 ### Salaried Employees
 Salaried staff should plan to be available between 10:00am and 3:00pm on days when they are working.